 The end of the Association for the Protection of Public Rights of Roadway in Scotland

 Since January 1884 there had been talk of transforming the Association as a new, limited, company, the Scottish Rights of Way and Recreation Society.
 4 April 1884, the Association passed all its remaining funds to the new Society at its meeting held at the Dowells Rooms, George Street, Edinburgh.
 The final Directors at the meeting were:

 Adam Black (President)

 Amongst the Directors present at that last meeting was W A Smith, author of Hill Paths in Scotland and the Bartholomew family of cartographic fame, who were to have a long association with ScotWays.
-Adam Black was also present.
-He had seen his idea to create an organisation to protect rights of way from inception all the way to its end.
+Adam Black, son of the Lord Provost Adam Black who started the Association was also present.

 For the past 40 years the Association had done a lot including fighting the successful battle for Glen Tilt.
 The Glasgow Weekly Herald (May 20 1884) reported Lord Cockburn as writing in his journal for 1845 when the old Association was formed “This Society will do some good, but it is 50 years too late.
 When I was a boy nearly the whole vicinity of Edinburgh was open.”